 - Learn about the 2020 Bridge Fund Award winners

 We invite proposals from faculty who are working on creative projects they are developing into publishable book manuscripts or performances.
 Funds will be awarded on a competitive basis to full-time faculty at any Pace University school to develop or complete a project.
 This program welcomes applications for projects that in the developmental stage as well as for projects that are nearing completion.

-Congratulations to the 2022 Book and Performance Completion Award winners!
+- Learn about the 2022 Book and Performance Completion Award winners

 The Pace University Office of Research is offering grants for innovative ideas to incorporate original, authentic research projects into the undergraduate curriculum.
 For the purposes of this competition, authentic research is defined as a plan for seeking answers to a research question for which the outcome is unknown.
 The research question should be based on the expertise of the PI, and should involve the development of new avenues of inquiry.
 Projects can be implemented into new or existing courses but must incorporate a researchable aim.

-Congratulations to the 2022 Classroom Based Research Experiences award winners!
+- Learn about the 2022 Classroom Based Research Experiences award winners

 Additional Grant Programs